-A recent report, Indiana Hospitals - The Impact of the Economy and the Community, shows that Indiana hospitals have a total economic impact statewide of approximately $48.2 billion.
-The information was researched and compiled by IHA's data partner, DataGen and the Hospital Association of New York State (HANYS) and reflects 2018 data.
+According to a recent report, Indiana hospitals have a total economic impact statewide of approximately $48.2 billion and generate 244,960 jobs.
+The information was researched and compiled by IHA's data partner, DataGen, the Hospital Association of New York State (HANYS), and reflects 2018 data.
 Indiana hospitals also generated 244,960 jobs.

 Indiana hospitals provide quality health care across Indiana, caring for thousands of Hoosiers 24 hours a day, seven days a week, 365 days a year.
 In addition to ensuring access to care, hospitals are significant economic engines, generating a positive impact both directly and indirectly on the local and state economies.

-“In the communities that they serve, this data reinforces that Indiana hospitals are cornerstones in their communities.
-They provide not only world class health care to their communities, they provide jobs, economic stability and vital community partnerships," said Brian Tabor, IHA President.
+"In the communities that they serve, this data reinforces that Indiana hospitals are cornerstones in their communities.
+They provide not only world-class health care to their communities, but they also provide jobs, economic stability, and vital community partnerships," said Brian Tabor, IHA President.